CatalogueOfLife/coldp/README.md

 ![NameUsage schema](schemaNU.png)

-There are two clashing properties that exist both on a Name and Taxon, but which have a slightly different meaning.
+There are two clashing properties that exist both on a Name and Taxon/Synonym, but which have a slightly different meaning.
-Therefore following properties deviate slightly from their usage in their classic version:
+Therefore the following properties deviate slightly from their usage in their classic version:

+ - **parentID**: for taxa it points to the next higher taxon's ID to form the classification, for synonyms it points at the accepted taxon.
  - **status**: is the taxonomic name usage status which includes Synonym.status and the Taxon.provisional flag.
  - **nameStatus**: corresponds to the nomenclatural name status.
- - **parentID**: for taxa it points to the next higher taxon's ID to form the classification, for synonyms it points at the accepted taxon.
  - **genus**: is the taxonomic classification of a name usage and corresponds to Taxon.genus.
 For synonyms it often is not the same as the genus part of the name
  - **genericName**: corresponds to the genus field of a name and represents the atomized genus of a scientificName.
+ - **referenceID**: corresponds to the taxonomic reference(s) otherwise given in Taxon/Synonm.referenceID.
+ - **pageReferenceID**: corresponds to the taxonomic page references otherwise given in Taxon/Synonm.pageReferenceID.
+ - **nameReferenceID**: corresponds to the nomenclatural reference otherwise given in Name.referenceID.
+ - **namePageReferenceID**: corresponds to the nomenclatural page reference otherwise given in Name.pageReferenceID.

 If a single NameUsage entity is given no further Name, Taxon or Synonym entity must exist.